 Samsung’s all-new Galaxy S10 delivers a bigger edge-to-edge display, no bezels, triple rear cameras, a camera cutout in the screen, blazingly fast performance and much longer battery life.
-Here’s why you should or shouldn’t wait for it.
+Here’s why you should or shouldn’t upgrade.

 In 2018 Samsung released the Galaxy S9 and the Galaxy S9+.
 Both phones had big curved screens with powerful cameras and a sleek design, and while they were great, not much changed compared to the Galaxy S8.
 They were almost identical.
 Nothing really changed on the Galaxy Note 9 either.
 Which is why a lot of people still have a Galaxy S8.